BasicWolf/archived-concrete-settings/docs/src/advanced.rst

        DEBUG = True  # default value is `True` MAX_SPEED = 10  # default value is `10`

-When default value is not available (e.g. database credentials), use the special :class:`Undefined <concrete_settings.types.Undefined>`
+You can use the special :class:`Undefined <concrete_settings.types.Undefined>` value in cases when default value is not available:
-value:

 .. testcode::